 Our Final Verdict on Can you bring blunt wraps on a plane is positive.
 You can take every tobacco item to a plane.
 Blunt wraps and all other items are allowed in your Carry on and in your checked baggage.

-You can also have these items in your pockets or handbag but make sure you don’t smoke on the airport premises or during flights.
+You can also have these items in your pockets or handbag.
+Make sure you don’t smoke on the airport premises or during flights.